AFC-best Bills take on Jets, look to continue strong start

 TRE’DAVIOUS TIME?

-”I think that when I get back out, it’s going to be the right time and my leg will be right once I get back out there,” White said. ”So I have confidence.”
+”I think that when I get back out, it’s going to be the right time and my leg will be right once I get back out there,” White said earlier in the week. ”So I have confidence.”

 MARQUEE MATCHUP